Eurasian wren: Breeding

-In most of northern Europe and Asia, it nests mostly in coniferous forests, where it is often identified by its long and exuberant song.
-Although it is an insectivore, it can remain in moderately cold and even snowy climates by foraging for insects on substrates such as bark and fallen logs.
+The Eurasian wren commonly nests in northern European and Asian coniferous forests, often identified by its long and exuberant song.
+Although it is an insectivore, the Eurasian wren can remain in moderately cold and even snowy climates by foraging for insects on substrates such as bark and fallen logs.
 The male wren builds several nests in his territory; these are called "cock nests" but are never lined until the female chooses one to use.
 The number of nests on a territory influences the female's choice of mate; she preferentially mates with a male that had constructed numerous nests.
 Courtship includes display and posturing by the male.
 He sings with wings and tail half open, or with them drooping, sometimes with one wing extended, or the wings may be raised and lowered several times in quick succession.

 The neatly-domed nest has a side entrance and is built of grass, moss, lichen and dead leaves, whatever is available locally.
-It is often tucked into a hole in a wall or tree trunk or a crack in a rock, but it is often built in brambles, a bush or a hedge, among ivy on a bank, in thatch, or in abandoned bird's nests such as those of the house sparrow, swallow, house martin and dipper.
+It is often tucked into a hole in a wall or tree trunk or a crack in a rock, but it can also be built in brambles, a bush or a hedge, among ivy on a bank, in thatch, or in abandoned bird's nests such as those of the house sparrow, swallow, house martin and dipper.
 On making her selection, the female wren lines the nest generously with feathers.

-A clutch of five or six (range three to eleven) eggs are laid from April onwards.
-These average 16.6 by 12.7 mm and are white with variable amounts of reddish-brown speckles, mostly on the broad end.
+A clutch of five or six (range three to eleven) eggs are laid during April and onward.
+The eggs average at around 16.6 by 12.7 mm and are white with variable amounts of reddish-brown speckles, mostly on the broad end.
 The female alone incubates these, and they hatch after 14 to 15 days.
 The young are fed on insects, spiders and other small invertebrates; there is no record of the male feeding the young in the nest, but he does do so after they have fledged, which happens after about 16 days.
 There are usually two broods.

-Wrens are highly polygamous, that is to say a male can have, at any one time, more than one female with an active nest on his territory.
+Wrens are highly polygamous; a male can have more than one female with an active nest on his territory at a time.
 An active nest is one in which there are eggs or nestlings.
 A male has been recorded with four females breeding on his territory.
 Bigamy and trigamy are the most common forms of polygamy.

 Food and feeding

-Insects form the bulk of the diet; these are chiefly the larvae of butterflies and moths, such as geometer moths and owlet moths, as well as beetle larvae, fly larvae, caddisfly larvae and aphids.
-Other dietary items include spiders, and some seeds are also taken.
+Insects form the bulk of their diet; these are chiefly the larvae of butterflies and moths, such as geometer moths and owlet moths, as well as beetle larvae, fly larvae, caddisfly larvae and aphids.
+Other food items include spiders, and some seeds are also taken.
 The young are largely fed on moth larvae, with caterpillars of the cabbage moth and crane fly larvae having been identified.